AlchemistSimulator/Alchemist/README.md

 * If you have errors in `alchemist-incarnation-biochemistry` project open a terminal in alchemist folder (do not point to the folder containing this `README.md` file, but to the `alchemist` folder on the same level) and run:
   * If you are a Linux or Mac user `./gradlew alchemist-incarnation-biochemistry:generateGrammarSource`
   * If you are a Windows user: `gradlew.bat alchemist-incarnation-biochemistry:generateGrammarSource`

+  Go to Eclipse, right click on `alchemist-incarnation-biochemistry` project -> Refresh